AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module5/ex2.md

 - Access Key: this is your Access key ID for your S3 bucket, as defined in the previous exercise.
 - Secret Key: this is your Secret access key for your S3 bucket, as defined in the previous exercise.
-As a reminder, here's where you could find the Amazon S3 Acces and Secret keys:
+As a reminder, here's where you could find the Amazon S3 Access and Secret keys:
 ![ETL](./images/cred1.png)

 - Folder Path: folder path should be ``aepmodule5LDAP``, replace LDAP by your LDAP.
 In this example, the Folder Path is ``aepmodule5vangeluw``.